Pradeepprabhakar92/data-512-final/README.md

-# DATA 512 Final project - Exploring racial disparities in police killings in the US
+# Exploring racial disparities in police killings in the US

+Prepared as a part of the course - DATA 512 Human-Centered Data Science

 Pradeep Prabhakar
 MSDS, University of Washington